Fact: Out of all the natural disasters in the United States, floods are the most common.

 What to Do After a Flood

 While the flood is gone, that doesn’t mean you can bring out the burger patties, fry up the old grill, and throw a party just yet.
+Preparing for floods also means being ready for what comes after.

 - Don’t go back home till the authorities say it’s alright (if you evacuated).